 Let’s say your product has wireless functionality.
 In general, if your product uses a standardized communication protocol such as Wi-Fi or Bluetooth, then rarely would I recommend you custom develop the electronics from the chip level.

 Instead, use a pre-certified and tested module that already has the wireless functions fully tested and validated.
 That’s going to go a long ways towards simplifying your design.
 And it is a lot cheaper than paying for the certifications that custom electronics require.

 Another essential way to lower your risk is to conduct independent design reviews.
 Any large tech company has a very strict design review process in place and there’s a reason for that.

 It doesn’t matter how good an engineer is, we all make mistakes, we’re just human.
 So, the more engineers that you can get to review your product design, the better off you’ll be.

-Once you have a schematic or a printed circuit board layout, be sure to have an independent engineer review it to make sure that there aren’t any issues.
+Once you have a schematic or a printed circuit board layout, be sure to have at least one independent engineer review it to make sure that there aren’t any issues.

 Don’t Worry About Maximizing Profit Margin Yet

 Focus on minimizing your upfront cost instead of maximizing your profit.
 Here’s a common mistake that entrepreneurs or startups will make.
 When you are ready for your first production run, you will see that your cost per unit is much, much lower if you produce 10,000 units instead of only 100 to 1,000 units.
 It’s easy to be tempted by the higher profit margin.

 But you have to keep in mind that you are also greatly increasing your risk by purchasing such a large amount of inventory.
 What if it doesn’t sell?
 What if you realize you need to add an essential feature?